 While you’re processing, if you feel like your mixture is too runny, add a little more dried coconut.
 Before you scoop the mixture into individual balls, pop the mixture into the freezer for 15 minutes; it will make things more scoopable.
 Add more coconut if it is still not solid enough.
 Make sure you pop them into the freezer again before dipping them in melted chocolate (and again after the chocolate too).

 Caramel Mounds Truffles RecipeCourse: Uncategorized

 6 T. pure maple syrup (more to taste)

 - Combine the dates, syrup, cashew butter, coconut, vanilla, and salt in the food processor.
 Puree until smooth.
 Give it a taste to see if you need more syrup or coconut.
 Pop the mixture in the freezer before scooping.

 - Scoop the batter into at least 12 balls.
 Freeze the balls before dipping them in chocolate.
 (Melt the chocolate with the coconut oil in a double boiler and dunk each one).
-Place the truffles on a cookie sheet and place it in the freezer for a full half hour before serving them.
+Place the truffles on a cookie sheet and place them in the freezer for a full half-hour before serving them.